rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 condense the amount of associations, which would otherwise be required by the formal definitions, into a single reference per node.

-Note that this reference will be referred to as the node's explicit or strict (as in direct) association.
+Note that this reference will be referred to as the node's strict (or explicit, direct) association.

 Note that the only reason, why a node can be associated with a single section is, that all formal associations (formal perspective) of a node can be derived